We get this question about retirement all the time here at Savology: “When should I retire?”.

 Many other financial planners will tell you to multiply your annual income by 10 or even 15.
 But today, with such low returns on safe investments and with most people looking for financial certainty in uncertain times, that’s not realistic.”

-There are many opinions on exactly how much you should multiply your income.
+There are many opinions on exactly how much you should multiply your income during retirement.
 Whether you need 10 or 20 times your income, it depends on your assumptions.
-The more conservative your assumptions are, the more you will need—like Tony says 20 times your income.
+The more conservative your assumptions are, the more you will need—like Tony says, 20 times your income.

 Income Replacement Percentage

 As an income replacement percentage, the rule of thumb is to replace 80 percent of your current income to maintain your current lifestyle and a similar standard of living.
-This is because you will likely be paying less taxes during your retired years because you likely won’t have earned income.
+This is because you will likely be paying fewer taxes during your retired years.
 This will eliminate FICA tax which includes social security and medicare tax.

 This eliminates 7.65 percent of taxes that you no longer are obligated to pay in retirement.
-Also, you will no longer need to be saving money in retirement, and many people have paid off their mortgage and other debts by retirement which accounts for the other 12+ percent that is no longer needed.
+It’s likely that you will no longer need to be saving money during retirement.
+Additionally, many people have paid off their mortgage and other debts by retirement which accounts for the other 12+ percent that is no longer needed.

 You might be asking, “What if I plan to increase my travel budget?”.
 While many retirees do increase the amount spent on travel in retirement, this is typically only during their first 10 to 15 years of retirement.
 Not to mention that if you are able to payoff your mortgage and other debts, and are no longer needing to save, this often accounts for 20 to 40 percent of your spending.
 This is why 80 percent is often used as a benchmark or a recommended target percentage by most financial experts.